Xcating/Json_Integration/readme.md

 ## 👤contributors:

-### >  Thank you for the Akebi-30 day card provided by "isxlan0# 9323".
-Thank you very much!!!

 >  [#]Most of the source files come from 'Sam5440' .

 >  [#] Thank you for providing some JSON and Trishiraite files from "持青伞".